"Get off me!" Hermione Granger screamed hysterically as she attempted to kick the man that was warranting such abuse in the face.

 "Since the fall of 'arry Potter himself!"
 O'Henry whispered, looking at the soiled girl in awe.

-Fortunately for both Cannon and the general conservation of the world neither O'Henry nor Rawlish noticed the how wide in alarm Cannon's eyes were at their observations.
+Fortunately for both Cannon and the general conservation of the world neither O'Henry nor Rawlish noticed how wide in alarm Cannon's eyes were at their observations.

 "Do yer know how much she'll be worth!"
 Rawlish bellowed.
 "We're gunna be rich!"